pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Methods

-After applying Viterbi or FFBS to the pCompass graph, we obtain a local phasing $\phi_t \in \Phi_t$ for each node $u_t \in U$.
+After MAP estimation or FFBS, we obtain a local phasing $\phi_t \in \Phi_t$ for each node $u_t \in U$.
 However, these local phasings cannot be directly concatenated into a global haplotype solution $H^*$ due to \textit{haplotype label ambiguity}: since haplotypes are biologically unordered, any permutation of haplotype indices represents a valid solution.
 When two adjacent nodes $u_{\ell_0\ell_1}$ and $u_{\ell_1\ell_2}$ share position $\ell_1$, their phasings must be consistent at the shared position, but this consistency can be achieved through multiple different permutations of haplotype labels.
-We resolve this combinatorial matching problem through a greedy connectivity-based assembly approach (Algorithms~\ref{alg:varselect} and ~\ref{alg:phase_position}) that incrementally selects the next variant to be phased and constructs the global haplotype configuration $H^*$ variant by variant (Fig.~\ref{fig:algorithmsvis}).
+We resolve this combinatorial matching problem through a greedy connectivity-based assembly approach that incrementally selects the next variant to be phased and constructs the global haplotype configuration $H^*$ variant-by-variant (see \autoref{sec:matching_app}).

-\paragraph{The variant selection algorithm} maintains four sets: $U^{\text{phased}}$ and $U^{\text{unphased}}$ tracking which nodes in the SNP line graph $Q$ have been processed, and $S^{\text{phased}}$ and $S^{\text{unphased}}$ tracking which SNP positions have been assigned to global haplotype $H^*$.
+The \textit{variant selection algorithm} maintains four sets: $U^{\text{phased}}$ and $U^{\text{unphased}}$ tracking which nodes in the SNP line graph $Q$ have been processed, and $S^{\text{phased}}$ and $S^{\text{unphased}}$ tracking which SNP positions have been assigned to global haplotype $H^*$.
 The algorithm starts by selecting the first node in $Q$ according to the topological order and assigning both of its positions using the node's inferred phasing.
 At each iteration, we identify unphased nodes in $Q$ that are adjacent to phased nodes $U^{\text{phased}}$, then we select the unphased position $\ell^*$ appearing in the most such nodes.
-Selecting positions with high connectivity ensures that the phasing decision is well-constrained by multiple node pairs in $Q$, progressively extending the phased region along paths of strong graph connectivity (Algorithm \ref{alg:varselect} and \S\ref{sec:alg1}).
+Selecting positions with high connectivity ensures that the phasing decision is well-constrained by multiple node pairs in $Q$, progressively extending the phased region along paths of strong graph connectivity (see \S\ref{sec:alg1}, Fig.~\ref{fig:algorithmsvis}, and Algorithm \ref{alg:varselect}).